node-inspector/node-inspector/readme.md

 * while not stopped at a breakpoint the console doesn't always behave as you might expect
 * pause on exceptions doesn't play nice with the node event loop
-* closing the inspector does not stop debugging, you must stop debug-agent.js manually
+* closing the inspector does not stop debugging, you must stop inspector.js manually
 * opening more than one inspector window causes trouble

 ## Other Ideas

-* the debug-agent could be extended to provide collaborative debugging with multiple inspectors connected to the same debug session.
+* the inspector could be extended to provide collaborative debugging with multiple inspectors connected to the same debug session.
-* use a native node extension instead of the debug-agent.js as a separate process
+* use a native node extension instead of the inspector.js as a separate process

 ## TODOS